Big Six reviews

-Its good ratings for customer service are despite SSE taking 9min 56sec on average to answer our calls to its customer services in our snapshot investigation into energy companies’ customer waiting times.
+Its good ratings for customer service are despite SSE taking 9 minutes 56 seconds on average to answer our calls to its customer services in our snapshot investigation into energy companies’ customer waiting times.

-Although customers overall aren’t enthusiastic about SSE representing value for money, its standard tariff is the second-cheapest of the Big Six suppliers before the price cap came into force.
+Although customers overall aren’t enthusiastic about SSE representing value for money, its standard tariff was the cheapest of the Big Six suppliers before the price cap came into force.

-This doesn’t make that tariff good value for money; you can usually save a few hundred pounds by switching (scroll down for more about SSE’s prices).
+This doesn’t make that tariff good value for money; you can usually save a few hundred pounds by switching supplier (scroll down for more about SSE’s prices).

 SSE promised to stop rolling customers onto its standard tariff automatically at the end of their fixed deals, although it didn’t set a date for this.

 Cons: SSE was slow to answer the phone to customers, in our call-waiting investigation

 SSE energy prices